 Advantages of a Joint Venture

-A successful joint venture can help both British and Japanese companies gain access to new opportunities and is an effective strategy to grow and generate profits faster.
+A successful joint venture can help both companies gain access to new opportunities and is an effective strategy to grow and generate profits faster.
 Advantages of a successful joint venture are:

 - Access to knowledge and resources such as capital, staff and technology;